Note: This article was written in August 2011

 Part 2.
 The creation of Trafalgar Square

-Over thirty years after his death the Nelson Memorial Committee was formed, chaired by Admiral Sir George Cockburn and Sir Thomas Hardy with the aim of erecting a statue or monument to Nelson somewhere in London.
+Over thirty years after his death, the Nelson Memorial Committee was formed, chaired by Admiral Sir George Cockburn and Sir Thomas Hardy with the aim of erecting a statue or monument to Nelson somewhere in London.
 They enlisted the financial help of a number of prominent people, including Prime Minister Lord Melbourne and the Duke of Wellington, and it was agreed that Trafalgar Square would be the most suitable site.
 The earlier fund created by Angerstein almost thirty years earlier had been left, accruing interest at a good rate, and formed the basis of the new fund.
-Further money was raised by subscription, including five hundred pounds from Queen Victoria.
-A competition was held for a suitable scheme, with around one hundred and forty submissions from eminent artists, which were displayed at the former home of John Nash in Regent Street.
+Further money was raised by subscription, including £500 from Queen Victoria.
+A competition was held for a suitable scheme, with around 140 submissions from eminent artists, which were displayed at the former home of John Nash in Regent Street.

 The winning design for the Nelson memorial was that of William Railton.
 The completed column may seem tall but Railton’s original design stood over thirty feet higher and was reduced in subsequent revisions.
 Stone for the Corinthian column was brought by boat around the coast and up the Thames from Foggin Tor in Devon.
 A steam-powered crane was used for lifting the pieces.
 The work was undertaken by the firm of Grissell & Peto, who were simultaneously employed on the new Houses of Parliament.
 The volutes and acanthus leaves at the top of the column are made from bronze, cast at Woolwich.